widVE/UniCAVE/README.md

 We are currently taking requests for developing custom prefabs meant to work with your immersive projection setup, or feel free to try yourself by taking a look at the documentation on the website.

 1/13/2020 - Changes listed below:
+* Thanks to Christoffer A Træen (github freshfish70) for major contributions to the changes below:
 * Improved warp calibration functionality from 2x2 quad to 8x8 mesh:
   * Warp can be loaded at runtime or be baked into the prefab
   * Post process layer can be assigned per display (default = 1 << 10)